-Teaching Schedule (T is short for teaching.
-P is short for presentation. denotes the paper I will cover in Class):
+Teaching Schedule (T is short for teaching. denotes the paper I will cover in Class):

 T1.
-Review of undergraduate growth
+Growth facts and review of undergraduate growth models

 T2.
 The Solow Model

 David Romer, Advanced Macroeconomics, fourth edition, Chapter 1.

 Boyreau-Debray, Genevieve, and Shang-Jin Wei.
 "Pitfalls of a state-dominated financial system: The case of China".
 No. w11214. national bureau of Economic research, 2005.